Employment Opportunities for International Students

 Students must discuss the possibility of participating in Curricular Practical Training with their academic advisor first.
 If the advisor approves an internship, the student can then begin to search for a position.
 If the student finds employment, a letter from the academic advisor and a letter from the employer are brought to the Center for Global Engagement where the authorization is placed on page 2 of a new I-20.
 Employment without proper authorization is considered illegal employment.
 Students who participate in a full 12 months of full-time curricular practical training will not be eligible for optional practical training.

-Optional Practical Training (OPT) is a 12-month work authorization period that allows students to work off campus in their field of study.
+Optional Practical Training (OPT) is a 12-month work authorization period that allows students to work off campus in their field of study (refer to our page for details about OPT applications).
 Most students participate after they have completed their degree.
 The Center for Global Engagement must recommend OPT in order for the United States Citizenship and Immigration Services (USCIS) to authorize the employment.
 Students can apply for OPT up to 90 days before graduation and up to 60 days after graduation.
 The process usually takes 60 to 90 days.
 Students will then receive an Employment Authorization Card (EAD) card which allows them to work in the United States.
 For more information regarding optional practical training and to see how to apply, please go to the United States Citizenship and Immigration Services about OPT application.

 Students who have graduated with degrees in designated Science, Technology, Engineering or Mathematic (STEM) degrees are eligible for an additional 17 months of Optional Practical Training (OPT) beyond the original 12 months of OPT.
 Please consult the list of approved academic fields to see if you are qualfied for STEM extention.